KIziName/Smart-PyInstaller/README.md

 1. Place Smart‑Pyinstaller.py in your project folder (next to main.py).
 2. Put your icon in the same folder – it can be a .ico file directly, or another image (PNG/JPG/etc.) which will be converted automatically.
 3. Run: Smart‑Pyinstaller.py
-4. Answer the prompts – the final .exe will appear in the dist folder.
+4. Answer the prompts – the final .exe-elf will appear in the dist folder.

 Option 2 – via IDE (PyCharm)